-NOTE: Also email this information plus an abstract to the Graduate Program Coordinator for electronic dissemination
+NOTE: Also email this information plus an abstract to the Graduate Program Coordinator for electronic dissemination.
+This does NOT replace posting hardcopies of announcement on the department bulletin board(s).

 M.S.
 Proposal Oral Defense Results

 To the Coordinator of Graduate Studies: